LXSMNSYC/HexDumb/README.md

 <instr> [key] (byte (byte)) [byte]

 <instr> - instruction code
+key - any two-digit hexadecimal provided by the key table (see Keys) byte - two-digit hexadecimal
 [key] - provide a key value (required)
 (byte) - optional, only provide if the key provided is FD (byte byte) - optional, only provide if the key provided is FE